hipay/hipay-docs/hipay-enterprise-sdk-js_3/Hosted-Payments-Integration-Guide/1-Hosted-Payments-Integration-Guide.md

 #### Override default configuration

-Hosted Payments forms uses default parameters for each payment product.
-You can override by adding custom configuration in the config object.
+Hosted Payments form uses default parameters for each payment product.
+You can override them by adding custom configuration in the config object.

 Here is an example of credit card and Sepa Direct Debit customization.
-Like Hosted Fields, you can also customize the internal styling of fields.
+Like Hosted Fields, you can also customize the internal styling of the fields.

 ```html